Stephanie Burns: Career

 Burns joined Dow Corning in 1982 in France as a researcher and specialist in organosilicon chemistry, which is the study into compounds made of carbon and silicon.
-Burns' research in silicones, and new heat-resistant rubber creation has earned her three patents that she was credited in her first years at the company.
+Burns's research in silicones, and new heat-resistant rubber creation has earned her three patents that she was credited in her first years at the company.
 She gradually worked her way into corporate management at Dow Corning, and in 1994 she was appointed director of Women's Health and was part of the Chapter 11 management team.
 In 1997, she moved to Brussels, after being appointed Science and Technology Director for Europe.

 Upon her return to the United States in 2000, Burns was appointed executive vice president of the firm, and three years later became its president, the first woman to do so.
-She served as the President and Chief Executive Officer of Dow Corning, from February 2003 until her retirement on 31 December 2011.
-She also served as its Chief Operating Officer from January 2004, and as Chairman from January 2006, until her retirement, replacing Gary E. Anderson.
-Under Burns' leadership, Dow Corning expanded their to include more than 7,000 silicon-based products.
+She served as the president and chief executive officer of Dow Corning, from February 2003 until her retirement on 31 December 2011.
+She also served as its chief operating officer from January 2004, and as chairman from January 2006, until her retirement, replacing Gary E. Anderson.
+Under Burns's leadership, Dow Corning expanded their range to include more than 7,000 silicon-based products.
 Additionally, she has overseen extensive diversification of the company's reach extending into new geographic markets.
 In Burns tenure at the top of Dow Corning, she has led them to nearly quintuple their profits, and raised their annual spending on R&D to 6% of their total sails.
 In 2011 Burns received the International Palladium medal from the Société de Chimie Industrielle for her many distinguished contributions to the chemical industry and, contributing to the enhancement of the international aims and objectives of the Société de Chimie Industrielle.
-Burns is the first woman to receive this award, which was presented to her at a dinner in her honor on May 3, 2011 in the Grand Ballroom of the Roosevelt Hotel in New York.
+Burns is the first woman to receive this award, which was presented to her at a dinner in her honor on May 3, 2011, in the Grand Ballroom of the Roosevelt Hotel in New York.